rhetorica/chas/README.md

 # CHAS Assembler for CHASM

 This VS Code project implements an assembler for the CHASM CPU.
-It is written in C with a very restrained amount of C++.
+It is written in mostly-procedural C++, with only a little OOP.

 The code is very basic and has a lot of avoidable copy-and-pasting in it; CHAS is meant to be adequate, not good.